brycethornton/gitback/README.md

     Gitback::Repository.new '/var/config-backup/' do |repo|
       repo.backup '/opt/nginx/conf/nginx.conf'
+      repo.backup '/etc/mysql/'
+      repo.backup '/etc/memcached.conf'
+      repo.backup '/etc/ssh/sshd_config'
+      repo.backup '/var/spool/cron/crontabs/'
     end

-This will check /opt/nginx/conf/nginx.conf for changes.
-If the file has changed, gitback will commit a new version.
+This will check these files for additions/changes.
+If a file has been added or changed, gitback will commit it.

-This nginx config file would be saved to the following location:
+For example, the nginx config file would be saved to the following location:

     /var/config-backup/opt/nginx/conf/nginx.conf

-Everything starts with instantiating a new `Gitback::Repository` object.
-The first parameter is the path to the git repository you'd like to backup to.
-The second parameter is a block indicating the files/directories you'd like to backup.

-### Directory support

-In addition to basic files, directory paths can also be backed up:

-    Gitback::Repository.new '/var/config-backup/' do |repo|
-      repo.backup '/opt/nginx/conf/nginx.conf'
-      repo.backup '/etc/mysql/'
-    end

 Notice that '/etc/mysql' is a directory.
-Gitback will copy everything within that directory into the git repository.
+Gitback accepts directories and will copy everything within that directory into the git repository.

 ### Namespaces